HD60Hz/squad-lab1-store/README.md

         self.__products = defaultdict(lambda: 0)  # or defaultdict(int)
 ...
 ```
-The cart stores the picked product as : product id (key) to quantity (value).
+The cart stores the picked product as: product id (key) to quantity (value).
 Using the ``defaultdict`` allows us to have a default quantity (zero) for a new picked product

 ##### Pick/discard product
 A product picked twice have the old and new quantity cumulated